 Visiting a Dezome Shiki

-The last dezome shiki my family and I went to was in January 2019.
-It was the Kawagoe District’s new year firefighting celebration held in Heisei No Mori Park in Kawajima Town.
+The last dezome shiki my family and I went to was in January 2022.
+It was the Kawagoe District’s new year firefighting celebration held at the Kawagoe City Hall.
+The following though is an account of our visit to the Kawajima branch of Kawagoe District’s Dezome Shiki in 2019 at Heisei No Mori Park.
 We had a few different personal reasons as to why we wanted to attend the one in Kawajima in 2019.

 For one, we hadn’t been to this one before even though its relatively close to our house.
 Another; our friend, who is a reserve and volunteer firefighter, was participating in the demonstrations on the day.
 And most compelling: our daughter was playing in a band at the ceremony.